owlbarn/tutorial/book/optimisation/README.md

 2. choose a step size $\alpha$;
 3. update the location: $x_{n+1} = x_n + \alpha~d$.

-Repeat this process until a stop condition is met, such as the update is smaller than a threshold.
+Repeat this process until a stopping condition is met, such as the update is smaller than a threshold.

 Based on this process, *Gradient Descent* method uses the function gradient to decide its direction $d$.
 The precess can be described as: